 This easy-care conifer has a dense, dwarf habit with short, blue-green needles that are soft to the touch.
-Adaptable to a wide range of soil conditions and effective in rock gardens, shrub borders, or as a small garden specimen.
+Adaptable to a wide range of soil conditions.
+Effective in rock gardens, shrub borders, or as a small garden specimen.
 Partial shade to full sun.
 Up to 4' tall and wide.
 Zones 3-8.

 A Garden That Glows

-You're working with a limited palette but still manage to create a kind of textural tapestry with shrubs and grasses around the concrete walls.
+You're working with a limited palette.
+However, you still manage to create a kind of textural tapestry with shrubs and grasses around the concrete walls.

 What plants did you use to achieve this?

-We used a long row of Limelight hydrangea to create a blooming privacy hedge that I wanted to echo at the entrance here, and you can see the edge of that behind the concrete wall.
+We used a long row of Limelight hydrangea to create a blooming privacy hedge.
+I wanted this to echo at the entrance here.
+You can see the edge of that behind the concrete wall.

 I also used a hebe where I needed evergreen form and structure at the entrance.
 The Sesleria (moor grass) is used here as well as in the courtyard.
 The natural form looks great even in the more structured entrance planting.